Maryam Nawaz warns Prime Minister Imran Khan to "prepare to be held to account" - ExBulletin

 Maryam Nawaz warns Prime Minister Imran Khan to “prepare to be held to account”

-PML-N Vice President Maryam Nawaz on Wednesday advised Prime Minister Imran Khan to be ready, as the time for accountability has come. “

-Maryam’s remarks came after Prime Minister Imran Khan’s statement regarding the Pakistan Election Commission (ECP) report as he welcomed the ECP review panel’s investigation, which reportedly revealed that the PTI allegedly failed to disclose millions of rupees to the ECP.
+Pakistani Muslim League-Nawaz vice-president Maryam Nawaz on Wednesday advised Prime Minister Imran Khan to be ready because “the time for accountability has come”.
+Maryam’s remarks came after Prime Minister Imran Khan’s statement regarding the Pakistan Election Commission (ECP) report.
+Kan praised the investigation by the ECP’s oversight committee, which allegedly revealed that Pakistan Tehreek-e-Insaf (PTI) failed to disclose millions of rupees to the ECP, according to News International.

-Think about when you will be held responsible for these funds; you will be asked who did you receive the money from, where did you spend it, how did you handle your employees’ accounts, etc. “

-You have not only committed theft and fraud, but you are also guilty of insulting words such as sadiq (honest) and ameen (trustworthy), she repeated.
+Pakistan’s ruling party, the Prime Minister-led PTI, is under scanner after a report compiled by the ECP on its funding.
+The Pakistan Election Commission report said the PTI had provided “false information” regarding the party’s funding.
+It is said that the statement by the State Bank of Pakistan (SBP) revealed that the party had received 1.64 million rupees in funding.

-Imran Khan had said earlier that the more closely their accounts were scrutinized, the more clarity of the facts would emerge for the nation to see how the PTI is the “only political party with a proper donor base based on proper political fundraising. “.

-He also mentioned that he looked forward to seeing similar review reports from the ECP on the funding of two other major political parties PPP and PML-N.
+Imran Khan had previously said that the more closely their accounts were scrutinized, the more clarity of the facts would emerge for the nation to see how the PTI is the “only political party with a proper donor base based on proper political fundraising.” .
+On the other hand, Imran Khan mentioned that he looked forward to seeing similar review reports from the ECP on the funding of two other major political parties, PPP and PML-N. (ANI)

 Sources